KappyFM/elanco-tick-backend/README.md

 All cleaned sightings are stored in memory when the server starts.

 Running the Project

-Install dependencies
+Install dependencies:

 npm install

-Start the server
+Start the server:

 npm run devStart

 Default URL